serpedious/automatic-trading-system/README.md

 ### when you enter into postgres container
-docker-compose exec db psql -U postgres test_db
+docker-compose exec postgres psql -U postgres test_db

 ### when you access postgres in prod via ec2
 psql -h {rds-endpoint} -U {username} {dbname}